As a neuroscientist, I am fascinated by mental health, consciousness and perception, as well as the psychology behind

-Maybe you are straight-passing and safe from homophobic comments, but have a gay male friend who is often verbally harassed.
-You might find yourself thinking "he gets to be gay and live an open life because he's suffered so much - I haven't".
+Maybe you are straight-passing and safe from homophobic comments, but you have a gay male friend who is often verbally harassed.
+You might find yourself thinking "he gets to be gay and live an open life because he's suffered so much—I haven't".
 Maybe you're bisexual and feel like you don't deserve to identify with the LGBT umbrella term, as if you're some sort of hindrance to the progression of the gay community through not being 'gay enough'.

 Whenever these thoughts pop up, you must put an end to them and not let yourself spiral into exploring them.
 They don't deserve a second of your attention and are, to be frank, signs of a temporary state of depression.
 You are as deserving of the right to live your life, shameless and free, as anyone else.